The Next Big Story

 Programming for Journalism and Mass Communication

-Programming in this community may include the following:
+Experiences in this community may include the following:

 This course surveys the historical and cultural development of journalism in the U.S. from the Revolution to present.
 Course format consists of two lectures and a discussion section weekly.
 Three exams and three written exercises are required.
 This course is a prerequisite for admission to major status in the School of Journalism and Mass Communication.